-Bak Su-yeon, Beol-sae, Bora Kim, film festivals, House of Hummingbird, Jeong Yun-se, Jihu Park, Jung In-gi, Lee Seung-yeon, movies, New York City, Park Seo-yun, Saebyuk Kim, Seoul, Son Sang-yeon, South Korea, Tribeca Film Festival
+Bak Su-yeon, Beol-sae, Bora Kim, drama, film festivals, House of Hummingbird, Jeong Yun-se, Jihu Park, Jung In-gi, Lee Seung-yeon, movies, New York City, Park Seo-yun, reviews, Saebyuk Kim, Seoul, Son Sang-yeon, South Korea, Tribeca Film Festival

 May 5, 2019

 North American premiere at the Tribeca Film Festival in New York City on April 27, 2019.

 Very few feature films can be praised as accurately depicting the angst of being a 13-year-old girl.
 Bo Burnham’s 2018 comedy “Eighth Grade” is one of them.
 Catherine Hardwicke’s 2003 dark drama “Thirteen” is another.
 And here’s another to add to the list: writer/director Bora Kim’s beautifully made, introspective feature-film debut “House of Hummingbird,” a semi-autobiographical drama set in 1994 Seoul, South Korea.
 “House of Hummingbird” does not have the social-media-driven humor of “Eighth Grade” or the dangerous, self-destructive behavior of “Thirteen,” but it conveys a similar spirit that shows how feelings of insecurity and social pressures can eat away at a young girl’s confidence.
 Carried by an admirable performance by Jihu Park, “House of Hummingbird” is a deliberately paced film that builds up to a conclusion that transforms several of the characters in the story.